wp-plugins/recent-categories/readme.txt

 Widget to display your site's most recent categories.

+Current options:

+ * Max number of categories to display
+ * Title
+ * Display date

 GitHub: https://github.com/twodayslate/Recent-Categories-Widget

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+Enable the widget in the sidebar

 1. Upload `widget.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+3. Place `<?php the widget('plugin_name_hook'); ?>` in your templates
+4. Or add the widget to your dynamic sidebar in the dashboard.

 == Frequently Asked Questions ==